 We buy travel insurance from World Nomads because every long-term traveler I know recommends it.
 From the sound of it, they’re the best in the industry by a mile.
 Not only do they provide a high coverage limit for medical expenses (up to USD 5 million with the Standard package), they also cover things like trip delays, missed flight connections, theft/loss of passport and luggage, etc. Follow this link to learn more and get a free travel insurance quote from World Nomads.
 It’s super quick and easy.

 I’m not an expert on Taal but I do hope that you find this post useful.
 I’m only sharing some of the things I learned from our trip.
 If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
-I’d love to hear from you.
+You’re welcome to join our Facebook Travel Group as well.
+We’d love to hear from you.

 For your convenience, I’ve included a map of Taal Heritage Town that you can download and print.
 All places mentioned in this guide are included there.
 Thanks for stopping by and enjoy your trip!